nkalan/MASA-firmware-libraries/W25N01GV/README.md

     while(1) {
         bool flash_working = is_flash_id_correct(&flash);
-        // check if it's true and blink an LED or something }
+        // Check if it's true and blink an LED or something }
 }
 ```